dhoyle/splicedocs-jekyll/pages/DeveloperTopics/Spark/SparkExamplesSubmit.md

 ---
-title: Native Spark DataSource Examples
+title: Running Apps with the Native Spark DataSource
 summary: Examples of using the Splice Machine Native Spark DataSource.
 keywords: spark, adapter, splicemachineContext
 toc: false